mcmatan/TopicEventBus/README.md

 }
 ```

-Every event must inherit from "TopicEvnet," and in case it has a topic (Our example it will be the conversation id) set "key" property to the correct value.
+Every event must inherit from "TopicEvent," and in case it has a topic (Our example it will be the conversation id) set "key" property to the correct value.

 Now inside ConversationVC, subscribe to this event: